-In April, Amy Bastian, PhD, the Chief Science Officer for Kennedy Krieger Institute, presented a design challenge to the Center for Bioengineering Innovation & Design (CBID) students at the Johns Hopkins University.
-CBID has a program that pairs teams of Biomedical Engineering undergraduate students with clinical sponsors, faculty members, professional designers, engineers and scientists to define and implement an impactful project addressing a clinical or research need.
+In April 2018, Dr. Bastian presented a design challenge to the Center for Bioengineering Innovation & Design (CBID) students at the Johns Hopkins University.
+CBID has a program that pairs teams of biomedical engineering undergraduate students with clinical sponsors, faculty members, professional designers, engineers and scientists to define and implement an impactful project addressing a clinical or research need.

 One of the most important influences on whether neural connections stay or go is whether those connections are used.
-Thus, the variety, intensity and type of experiences of young children are important for their developing brains.
 Connections that are regularly used as a child moves are the ones that are more likely to “stick” while unused connections may be weakened or removed.
-It stands to reason that the child’s brain structure may be optimized early on for learning motor patterns.
-The child must engage in these activities so the right connections are laid down.
+The variety, intensity and type of experiences of young children are important for their developing brains.

 While practice is essential for children as they learn to walk, sit, reach and stand, motivating and enabling practice of specific motor patterns is challenging in young children with brain disorders.
 Technological approaches exist for training and motivating older children and adults, however, limited technological approaches exist for young children.

-The goal is to create a device that engages toddlers and pre-school aged children in tasks that teach healthy movement patterns.
+The challenge for the JHU CBID students is to create a device that engages toddlers and preschool aged children in tasks that teach healthy movement patterns.
 The device should be immersive, interactive and customized.